jxxcarlson/elm-stat/README.md

 Pipe this computation into `getData 0 1` to extract a list of points:

 ```
-> RawData.get SampleData.temperature |> Maybe.andThen (Data.get 0 1) |> Maybe.map (List.take 2)
+> RawData.get SampleData.temperature
+  |> Maybe.andThen (RawData.toData 0 1)
+  |> Maybe.map (List.take 2)
-  Just [{ x = 1880, y = -0.12 },{ x = 1881, y = -0.07 }, ...]
-    : Maybe (List Point)
+    Just [(1880,-0.12),(1881,-0.07)]
 ```

 Statistics can be computed rom a `Data = List Point` value:

 ```
-> data = get SampleData.temperature
+> data = RawData.get SampleData.temperature
-  |> Maybe.andThen (getData 0 1)
+  |> Maybe.andThen (RawData.toData 0 1)
   |> Maybe.withDefault []

-> Stat.mean .x data
+> Stat.mean Data.xCoord data
   Just 1948 : Maybe Float

-> Stat.mean .y data
+> Stat.mean yCoord data
-  Just 0.04875912408759121 : Maybe Float
+  Just 0.048759 : Maybe Float
 ```

 The `statistics` function computes a package of statistical measures, including left and right endpoints for the regression line for the data.
 These can be used to superimpose the regression line on the plot of the data.

 ```
 > Stat.statistics data